 Beaver is a native of Arlington, Texas, where he attended Lamar High School.
 He earned a bachelor’s degree in music education from Northwestern State (LA), and his master’s degree in sport management from the University of Oklahoma.

-Amanda Mangan begins her first year on David Beaver’s staff.
 The Waxahachie, TX native comes to Brown Mackie following a stellar playing career at Texas A&M International University and Jacksonville College.

 Before coaching, Mangan posted two solid seasons at TAMIU.
 In her final campaign, she started 15 of the Dustdevils’ 26 games, averaging 8.3 points and 4.8 rebounds, while shooting 33% from 3-point range.